Pristine Ob-Gyn Care is contracted with most insurance plans.

 EPO – Exclusive Provider Organization

-A delivery system similar to an HMO, which consists of a contracted panel of providers.
+A delivery system similar to an HMO consists of a contracted panel of providers.
 The difference is that the patient may elect to see a specialist without a referral from the primary care physician.
 If the patient does not see an in-network physician, she does not have any coverage for any services.

 Usual and Customary Charges

-A term that insurance companies use to cap the insurance companies payments.
+A term that insurance companies use to cap insurance company payments.
 If the physician is contracted, the amount is what the insurance company will pay for a procedure or service.
 If the physician is out-of-network, the insurance company will pay a percentage of the “usual and customary” charge.
 Because a contract does not exist between the physician and the insurance company, the patient is responsible for the difference between the usual and customary, as well as their percentage charge.

 A requirement under a health insurance policy where the patient is responsible for a portion or percentage of the cost of covered services.
 Example: The insurance company may be required to pay 80% leaving the subscriber to pay 20% as co-insurance.
-Usually the health insurance policy provides that the insurer reimburses a specific percentage of the covered services after deductible.
+Usually, the health insurance policy provides that the insurer reimburses a specific percentage of the covered services after the deductible.

 A provision under a health insurance policy where the patient assumes a fixed amount of the costs of covered services such as a $10.00 co-payment per office visit.

 Specific conditions not covered or services not paid for under a health insurance contract.
-Typical exclusions may be cosmetic or elective surgery, infertility services or preventative care.
+Typical exclusions may be cosmetic or elective surgery, infertility services, or preventative care.

 Medical Savings Account